CERT-Polska/n6/docs/guides/new_source/index.md

 # Implementing a New Data Source (Developer Guide)

-The aim of this guide is to describe how to implement *n6* components that are necessary to support a new data source.
+The aim of this guide is to describe how to implement *n6* components that are necessary for collecting and parsing data from a new source.

 ## Overview